Primetalk/SynapseGrid/docs/README.EN.md

 This contact has <code>Contact[(ActorRef, Any)]</code> type.
 Tuple's first element will contain the sender of the received message, the second – the message itself.

+### Processing Actor's output signals

+<i>When a nested actor receives some data on it's input contacts, it can produce some signals on it's output contacts.
+If the parent system is also an Actor system then the output signals are simply fed to the parent system's signal processor and that's it.
+But if there are some intermediate simple subsystems towards the nearest parent Actor system, then some special effort is taken to process the results.
+The output signals are sent to the nearest parent Actor.
+And every signal is nested in a special Signal.
+The signal contains the path to the immediate subsystem that contains the Actor.</i>
 1. [Read more about Actor support](Actors.EN.md).